 What is Compound Interest?

-How to Compound Interest
+The Compound Interest Formula

 If you want to get technical, there’s a compounding interest formula you can use to calculate returns: